Where Does Picanha Come From?

-If you live in Miami you have heard of Picanha (pronounced "pee-KAHN-ya") its the most popular cut of beef in Brazil and it can be found in many popular brazilian rodizios and steakhouses such as Fogo de Chao and Texas de Brazil...
+If you live in Miami, you most likely have heard of Picanha (pronounced "pee-KAHN-ya").
+Picanha is the most popular cut of beef in Brazil.
+It can be found in many popular brazilian rodizios and steakhouses such as Fogo de Chao and Texas de Brazil.

-While Picanha is popular in Brazil, it is also widely known accross Latin America.
+While Picanha is popular in Brazil, it is also widely known across Latin America.
 Venezuelans call it "Punta Trasera" and Argentinians and Uruguayans refer to it as "Tapa de Cuadril".
-However, in the US it is unlikely to be found at your local grocery store or butcher.
+It may also be referred to as a 'culotte steak', 'rump cap' or 'sirloin cap.'
+However, in the US, it is unlikely to be found at your local grocery store or butcher.

-The texture and flavor is similar to that of your sirloin, except much more intense thanks to the rendering of fat during the cooking processes... and the cooking process is extremely simple
+The texture and flavor is similar to that of your sirloin, except much more intense thanks to the rendering of fat during the cooking process.
+Don't worry, the cooking process is extremely simple.

-Yes Picanha is THAT good... and ours is particularly amazing made of USDA Prime and USDA Choice beef (and yes, quality does make a difference)
+Yes, picanha is as good as it sounds and our picanha is particularly amazing.
+It's made of USDA Prime and USDA Choice beef (and yes, quality does make a difference).

-If you walk up to your butcher and request a Picanha they will most likely offer you a "tri-tip"...
+For the uninitiated, you walk up to your butcher and request a Picanha they will most likely offer you a "tri-tip".

-The thing is, Tri-tip is NOT Picanha.
-The only similar thing about the tri-tip and the Picanha is that both of them come from the SIRLOIN of the cow... and whatever your publix butcher says, NO, Picanha is NOT just "untrimmed trip-tip", it is completely different.
+The thing is, tri-tip is NOT Picanha.
+The only similar thing about the tri-tip and the Picanha is that both of them come from the SIRLOIN of the cow.
+Whatever your publix butcher says though, NO, Picanha is NOT just "untrimmed trip-tip."
+It is completely different.

-(1) Fire up the grill, if you are using charcoal let it burn long enough as the fat on the Picanha will make it flare up.
+- Fire up the grill.
+If you are using charcoal, let it burn long enough as the fat on the Picanha will make it flare up.

-(2) Season the picanha generously with salt, DO NOT cut it and DO NOT remove the fat.
+- Season the picanha generously with salt.
+DO NOT cut it and DO NOT remove the fat.

-(3) Sear the Picanha on the slab and then roast it over open flame with the fat side up, so that the fat melts down into the flesh of the sirloin.
+- Sear the Picanha on the slab and then roast it over open flame with the fat side up so that the fat melts down into the flesh of the sirloin.

-There are other methods to cook the picanha, you can put it in a Brazilian Picanha sword or even cook it in the oven... we will cover those cooking methods in future posts.
+There are other methods to cook the picanha.
+You can put it in a Brazilian Picanha sword or even cook it in the oven.
+It's usually the centrepiece of a Brazilian Churrasco.